The regime reacts to the European Parliament's resolution calling for sanctions against Díaz-Canel and the end of the agreement with the EU

 The embassy insisted that the European Parliament lacks the authority to decide on the Political Dialogue and Cooperation Agreement signed between Cuba and the European Union.

 "The ADPC is not a commercial agreement.
-It is a political, comprehensive, and bilateral agreement that encompasses areas of political dialogue and cooperation, and supports the relations between Cuba and the European Union and its Member States, based on the principles of sovereign equality, reciprocity, and mutual respect," stated the communiqué.
+It is a political, comprehensive, and bilateral agreement that encompasses the areas of political dialogue and cooperation, and supports the relations between Cuba and the European Union and its Member States, based on principles of sovereign equality, reciprocity, and mutual respect," the statement asserted.

-For this reason, he added that "the European Parliament has no jurisdiction over this Agreement."
+For this reason, he added that "the European Parliament has no authority over this Agreement."

-The statement also accused certain European political sectors of acting under the influence of Washington and asserted that the resolution constitutes support for economic pressure policies against the Island.
+The statement also accused certain European political sectors of acting subordinate to Washington and asserted that the resolution represents support for economic pressure policies against the Island.

 The statement concluded with a message of gratitude to the regime's international allies and assured that "Cuba is not alone" in the face of the isolation attempts promoted by its adversaries.

-Bruno Rodríguez breaks the silence and lashes out at the European Parliament
+Bruno Rodríguez breaks his silence and lashes out at the European Parliament

 Several hours after that initial diplomatic reaction, Foreign Minister Bruno Rodríguez decided to personally intervene in the controversy through a post on the social network X.

-In a much more political and direct message, the Minister of Foreign Affairs accused conservative sectors in Europe of adopting the discourse promoted by the United States to justify sanctions against Cuba.
+In a much more political and direct message, the Foreign Minister accused conservative sectors in Europe of adopting the narrative promoted by the United States to justify sanctions against Cuba.

 "Right-wing political forces in the European Parliament prefer to align themselves with the deceptive American narrative designed to justify the energy blockade, extreme economic warfare, and the military threat from the U.S. government against the people of Cuba," he wrote.